heimrichhannot/contao-rate-it-bundle/README.md

-## rate-it
+## Rate it Bundle

-This bundle were forked to fix some problems on the [contao 3 branch](https://github.com/heimrichhannot/contao-rate-it-bundle/tree/dev-contao3).
-Look there for changes.
+This bundle is a fork of [cgoIT/contao-rate-it-bundle](https://github.com/cgoIT/contao-rate-it-bundle) and add support for reader bundle and adjustments to newer contao and symfony versions.